21 Best Things To Do In Hell's Kitchen Neighborhood, NYC - Karta.com

 • Insider tip: Check out their “NYC attitude” home goods — perfect souvenirs without the Times Square tackiness.

-6. Relax and Rejuvenate at Hudson River Park
+6. Hudson River Park

 Location: Extends from Battery Park to 59th St along the Hudson River Greenway